Anaminus/blog/content/posts/secret-branch/index.md

 +++
-title = "Securing secret branches" date = 2022-11-06
+title = "Securing secret branches" description = "How to make sure you don't git-push the wrong thing." date = 2022-11-06 tags = ["github", "git"]
 +++

 Most posts I write will never be published.
 But I still keep them around